About this event

 What’s new in investigation of tricky hypoglycaemia

-Professor Robert Semple, Chair of Translational Molecular Medicine, Centre for Cardiovascular Science, The University of Edinburgh
+Professor Robert Semple, Professor of Translational Molecular Medicine, The University of Edinburgh

 Lunch